SACC: School age child care 2017-2018 School year

 All payments are expected by the first of the month, any received on the 2nd or after will incur a late fee.
 The comprehensive SACC fees are divided equally throughout a 10 month period.
 Fees do not change due to missed days, school closings, early dismissals or school vacations.

 Full Day Program

-The YMCA Full Day School’s Out Program is offered to school-aged children through age 12.
+The YMCA Full Day School’s Out Program is offered to kindergarten through age 12.
 This full-day program is available from 8:00am-5:45pm.
 The program follows a camp-like structure, with special emphasis on fun, and operates at the Graham Road West location.
 Along with the dates outlined below, parents are routinely surveyed to determine whether it is appropriate to add extra days dependent on school schedule changes.
 Children should bring their own lunches; morning and afternoon snacks are provided.
 Swimsuit and towel is suggested, as swim time is offered whenever possible.
 Full Day Program is a nut free program.

 ¨Swimming, games & sports, arts & crafts, outdoor play, themed topics of interest.